 - Make a commitment to yourself to model desired behaviors.
 Remember that 70% of communication is non-verbal.

 Reason #2: Time

 Instituting a workplace safety program takes time.
-With so many other things on your plate, it can be tempting to push maintenance and enforcement of the plan back.
+When you have so much on your plate, it's easy to put maintenance and enforcement off.

-When you’re buried with work, just think of your workplace safety program as a direct means of improving your cashflow and cutting costs.
+When you’re buried with work, think of your workplace safety program as a direct means of improving your cash flow and cutting costs.
 In fact, an effective workplace safety plan can save you hundreds or even thousands of dollars…per employee.
-That’s time well spent.

-Explain that the program not only keeps employees safer, but improves the company’s bottom line.
+Explain that the program keeps employees safe and improves the company’s bottom line.
 Make sure to explain how that extra cash can go toward investing in new equipment, giving bigger holiday bonuses, and more.